Compress Image Online

 • 2

 Resize before compressing.
 If you only need an 800px wide image, don't upload a 4000px original.
-Resize first, then compress for maximum reduction.
+Use our Resize Image tool first, then compress for maximum reduction.

 • 3